What are conditions in Azure Active Directory conditional access?

 When you Select users and groups, you can set the following options:

 All guest users targets a policy to B2B guest users.
 This condition matches any user account that has the userType attribute set to guest.
-You can use this setting when a policy needs to be applied as soon as the account is created in an invite flow in Azure AD.
+Use this setting when a policy needs to be applied as soon as the account is created in an invite flow in Azure AD.

 Directory roles targets a policy based on a user’s role assignment.
 This condition supports directory roles like Global administrator or Password administrator.